turbosmr/Gator-Trader/README.md

 # Gator Trader

 Gator Trader is an online buy and sell website dedicated to SFSU students.
-This is a project for Software Engineering class --CSC 648 -- at SFSU, where I was the Team Lead.
+This was a project for the Software Engineering class -- CSC 648 -- at SFSU, where I was the Team Lead.
 On our website students can:

 * Register for an account
 * Search for a product by name and/or category